 - Dry it off.
 As soon as you’re satisfied with the glue removal, use a dry, absorbent paper towel to dry the water off the surface.
 Leaving excess water on wood can cause it to swell and warp its shape; and it’s survived being drenched in glue, it deserves a bit of TLC.

 Plenty kitchen paper is super strong, even when wet.
 This makes it perfect for soaking in hot water to loosen glue.
 You can even wring it out afterwards and use it to scrub off the remaining traces of glue!

-How to remove glue from wood floors
+How to remove glue from the floors

 You can apply the same hot water method as above to remove glue from wooden floor tiles that have a delicate finish, or other kinds of flooring.
-But what if you want to know how to get super glue off wooden floors without using water?

 - Cover the dry glue.
 Place a paper kitchen towel over the dried glue and set the iron to a low to medium heat.